The compression body graph has infinite diameter: Train tracks

 \begin{proposition} Let $a$ and $b$ be simple closed curves in minimal position, and let $(a_i, b_i)$ be a collapsible nested bicorn sequence, and let $\tau_i$ be the corresponding train tracks.
-Then $\tau_i$ is a nested sequence of train tracks, i.e. $\tau_{i+1} \carried \tau_{i}$ for all $i$. \end{proposition}
+Then $\tau_i$ is a carrying sequence of train tracks: that is, $\tau_{i+1} \carried \tau_{i}$ for all $i$. \end{proposition}

 \begin{proposition} Let $a$ and $b$ be simple closed curves which bound discs in a compression body $V$.
-Then there is a collapsible nested bicorn sequence $\{ (a_i, b_i) \}_{i=1}^n$ in which every bicorn $c_i$ bounds a disc, and if we define $c_0 = a$, then the sequence of simple closed curves $\{ c_i \}_{i=0}^n$ is a disc surgery sequence connecting $a$ and $b$. \end{proposition}
+Then there is a collapsible nested bicorn disc sequence $\{ F_i \}_{i = 1}^n$ with bicorn boundaries $\{ c_i \}_{i=1}^n$, as follows.
+If we define $c_0 = a$, then the sequence of simple closed curves $\{ c_i \}_{i=0}^n$ is a disc surgery sequence connecting $a$ and $b$. \end{proposition}

-We now define a \emph{rectangular tie neighbourhood} for a train track $\tau$ with a single switch to be a regular neighbourhood of $\tau$ in the surface $S$ which is foliated by intervals transverse to $\tau$, with a decomposition as a union of foliated rectangles with disjoint interiors, with the following properties.
+We now define a \emph{rectangular tie neighbourhood} for a train track $\tau$ with a single switch.
+This is a regular neighbourhood of $\tau$ in the surface $S$ which is foliated by intervals transverse to $\tau$, with a decomposition as a union of foliated rectangles with disjoint interiors, with the following properties.
 There is a single rectangle containing the switch, which we shall call the \emph{switch rectangle}.
 There is one rectangle for each branch, which we shall call a \emph{branch rectangle}.
 The branch rectangles have disjoint closures.

-We shall define a \emph{rectangular tie neighbourhood} for a pre-track with a single switch as above, except that we allow a single rectangle to contain multiple parallel branches.
-We observe that parallel branches in a single rectangle lie in the boundary of bigons in the pre-track, and these may be collapsed by a homotopy supported in the union of the switch rectangle and the branch rectangle.
-If there are no complementary regions of the rectangular tie neighbourhood then collapsing all bigons produces a train track, for which the rectangular tie neighbourhood of the pre-track is a rectangular tie neighbourood.
+We define a \emph{rectangular tie neighbourhood} for a pre-track with a single switch as above, except that we allow a single rectangle to contain multiple parallel branches.
+We observe that parallel branches in a single rectangle make up the boundaries of bigons in the pre-track, and these may be collapsed by a homotopy supported in the union of the switch rectangle and the rectangle containing the branches.
+In particular, if all bigon complementary regions are contained in the rectangular tie neighbourhood, then collapsing all bigons produces a train track, for which the rectangular tie neighbourhood of the pre-track is a rectangular tie neighbourhood for the train track.

 We now define a collection of foliated rectangles determined by $a$ and $b$.
 All of the rectangular tie neighbourhoods we construct will be subcollections of these rectangles.
 Isotope $a$ and $b$ into minimal position.
 For each intersection point $x$ in $a \cap b$ we take a rectangular neighbourhood $R_x$, which we shall call a \emph{vertex rectangle}.
 The rectangle has four \emph{corners}, one in each of the quadrants formed by the local intersection of $a$ and $b$, and alternating sides parallel to $a$ and $b$.
 We foliate $R_x$ by arcs parallel to $a \cap R_x$, so that the two sides of the rectangle parallel to $a$ are leaves of the foliation.
 This is illustrated below in Figure \ref{fig:rx}.